alphagov/GDS-Accessibility-Monitoring-Platform-Data-Audit-2022/README.md

 The accessibility monitoring platform is to support the accessibility auditing process in GDS.

-The audit is to review if the data created is meeting our requirements and could reveal future requirements.
+The audit is to review if our data is meeting our requirements.

 ---